openstates/enhancement-proposals/012-improve-entity-matching.md

 #### Solutions:
 - Scrapers: Ensure `bill_identifier` matches the format of the expected Bill per jurisdiction
-- Core: Bill Identifier match improvements, passing in more data but also could incorporate AI assistance
+- Core: Bill Identifier match improvements, passing in more data (at least `session`)
-- Core: Potentially cli command to try matching Events with Unmatched Bills in their agendas to Bills like we have with Resolving Bill Relationships
+- Core: Potentially cli command to try matching Events with Unmatched Bills in their agendas to Bills post-import

 ## Rationale